Loading

 Why is my Dodge Caravan shaking when accelerating?

-• Transmission Problems: Issues with the transmission, such as low fluid levels or internal damage, can also lead to shaking during acceleration.
+• Engine Problems: Issues with the engine, such as a failing fuel pump, clogged fuel injectors, or a problem with the engine mounts, can also lead to shaking during acceleration.

 How do you fix a car that shakes when accelerating?